 Västkustsallad is a popular salad in Sweden.
 There are different versions of this west coast salad served all over Sweden with various seafood – the mushrooms are a constant though, and we’ve included asparagus.

 Our recipe for a ham, egg and asparagus tart is a great option for a midweek meal for the family, or to make for a picnic in the summer.

-Asparagus isn’t the only spring green vegetable that we love.
-Bright green broad beans are a beautiful thing.
-Used in this seasonal broad bean, pea shoot, asparagus and ricotta bowl, it feels like you’re eating a bowl full of goodness.
+Asparagus isn’t the only spring green vegetable that we love – a pile of bright green broad beans is a beautiful thing, too.
+This seasonal broad bean, pea shoot, asparagus and ricotta bowl will have you feeling like you’re eating a bowl full of goodness.

-A simple but sophisticated starter or side dish, and perfect as a selection of small plates, this classic combination of fresh asparagus, creamy mozzarella and tangy prosciutto is stylish but easy and quick to make.
+A simple but sophisticated starter or small plate, this classic combination of fresh asparagus, creamy mozzarella and tangy prosciutto is stylish but easy and quick to make.

 Tender asparagus spears with bright, fresh, tarragon salsa verde.
 Looks impressive and tastes even better, ready in just 10 minutes.
 Serve with toasted sourdough.